danReynolds/Psych306/chapter7.md

 **Stimulus Onset Asynchrony** = the time between the onset of one stimulus and the onset of another.

-**Inhibition of Return** = The difficulty in getting attention to move back to a recently attended location.
+**Inhibition of Return** = The dFifficulty in getting attention to move back to a recently attended location.
 Look once, then look again and can't look as fast.

 ## Spotlight of Attention